BaelLordofAll/aider/README.md

 ### Core Modules

-- **AutoAutomator.py**: Automates the creation and evolution of automation scripts.
+- **AutoAutomator.py**: Automates the creation, evolution, and self-updating of automation scripts, including LLM management.
 - **SystemIntegration.py**: Integrates all system components for seamless operation.
-- **MasterOrchestrator.py**: Orchestrates the entire system, managing high-level control and evolution.
+- **MasterOrchestrator.py**: Orchestrates the entire system, managing high-level control, evolution, and LLM updates.
 - **BaEl.py**: An advanced orchestrator for system evolution and innovation.

 ### AI and Machine Learning